Montreal Screwjob: Legitimacy

-Several within the business believe the Montreal Screwjob was a work, in which Hart acted in collaboration with McMahon.
+A fringe belief, espoused by several within the business, believes the Montreal Screwjob was a work, in which Hart acted in collaboration with McMahon.
 Longtime pro wrestling journalist Bill Apter, along with industry veterans Kevin Nash, Scott Hall, Bam Bam Bigelow, Road Dogg, George Steele, Chris Kanyon, Steve Corino, Tony Mamaluke, Justin Credible, Paul Bearer, and Sunny, have gone on record saying they believe this to have been the case (Sunny reported that her former boyfriend, Chris Candido, also subscribed to this notion).
 Shawn Michaels recalled people backstage saying that the screwjob "had to be a work", and claimed that McMahon "took a dive" and "sold like he sells on TV" when struck by Hart following the incident.
 Earl Hebner, who refereed the contest, was asked in 2019 if he thought Hart was "in on the work", to which he replied, "I really do...
 I'm not going to lie about it anymore."

 Jerry Lawler, who served as ringside commentator for the match, found it plausible that Hart was working with McMahon.
 This position was shared by Hart's nephew Teddy Hart, as well as by his former colleagues Demolition (Ax and Smash), Road Warrior Animal, Steve Blackman, Gregory Helms and Sean Waltman.
 Waltman, who claimed to know Hart well, was bewildered as to how Hart could not have seen the screwjob coming from "a million miles away", and felt there was a "high possibility" of the incident being a work.
 Waltman added that Hart would not have told anyone, including his wife, about his involvement, and deduced: "I think [the screwjob] was so compartmentalized that the guys that were in on it don't even know who else was."
 The Pro Wrestling Torch reported that, outside of the business, "many wrestling fans" believe the screwjob to have been a work.

-In an interview in 2022, Bret Hart maintained that he was screwed.
+In an interview in 2022, Bret Hart reaffirmed that the incident was not a work.